 Why Does Bottled Water Have an Expiration Date?

 Now, the U.S. Food and Drug Administration has never established or suggested a limitation on the shelf life of bottled water as long as it's produced in accordance with regulations and the bottle remains properly sealed.
-Even Dirty Jerz caught on to this fact and amended the law a few years ago.
+Even Dirty Jerz caught on to this fact and amended the law.
 But the expiration date has been an industry norm for so long that many producers have just kept it on there.

 While "expired" unopened bottled water isn't going to do you any harm, it isn't going to get better with age, either.
 The plastic that water is packaged in -- usually polyethylene terephthalate (PET) for retail bottles and high-density polyethylene (HDPE) for water cooler jugs - is slightly porous, so the water can pick up smells and tastes from the outside world.
 Keep a case of bottled water in the basement for a year or so and it's going to pick up some interesting flavors.
 There's nothing better on a hot summer day than a 2007 Evian, with hints of dust and a crisp kitty litter finish!